wgmo/graphtik/docs/source/arch.rst

         to reduce memory footprint while computing.

     solution
-        A :class:`.Solution` created internally by :meth:`.NetworkOperation.compute()`
-        to hold the values both `inputs` & `outputs`, and the status of *executed* operations.
+        A :class:`.Solution` instance created internally by :meth:`.NetworkOperation.compute()` to hold the values both `inputs` & `outputs`, and the status of *executed* operations.
         It is based on a :class:`collections.ChainMap`, to keep one dictionary for each `operation` executed +1 for inputs.

-        The last operation result wins in the final *outputs* produced, BUT while executing, the `needs` of each operation receive the *solution* values in **reversed order**, that is, the 1st operation result (or given input) wins for some *needs* name.
+        The results of the last operation executed "wins" in the final *outputs* produced, BUT while executing, the `needs` of each operation receive the *solution* values in **reversed order**, that is, the 1st operation result (or given input) wins for some *needs* name.